-Over the past three years, the Massachusetts School Administrators’ Association (MSAA) has partnered with Courage & Renewal Northeast to offer a new and unique professional learning experience for school leaders called the Soul of Leadership: Courage, Presence and Integrity.
+Since 2018, the Massachusetts School Administrators’ Association (MSAA) has offered a unique professional learning experience for school leaders called the Soul of Leadership: Courage, Presence and Integrity.
+Over 150 PK-12 school leaders from a range of districts across Massachusetts have participated so far.

 Soul of Leadership Bios